valzargaming/DiscordPHP-Birb/README.md

 # DiscordPHP-SRA

-A Magic: The Gathering API Library and bot for Discord, built using [DiscordPHP](https://github.com/discord-php/DiscordPHP).
+A Some Random API Library and bot for Discord, built using [DiscordPHP](https://github.com/discord-php/DiscordPHP).

 ## Features

-- Search for Magic: The Gathering cards
+- Get random facts about animals
 - User installable, usable anywhere

 ## Requirements